 Starting An ATV With A Clutch

-If you start your quad in gear, you need to pull in on the clutch and start the engine.
+Notwithstanding, if you start your quad in gear, you need to pull in on the clutch and start the engine.
 Be careful though, if you let go of the clutch with the engine running and the transmission in gear, you will stall and could do damage to your transmission.
 I only start mine in neutral so that way I can let off the clutch and the quad will idle, and I suggest you do the same.

 To get into neutral before starting the quad, you need to pull in on the clutch lever and use your left foot shifter to find neutral.
 Neutral is usually located between 1st and 2nd gear.
 You typically won’t be able to get into neutral from 2nd gear though.
 You should shift to 1st gear by clicking down on the foot shifter, all the way down to 1st gear.
-Then lightly shift a half click up into neutral.
-A full click up from 1st gear will put you into 2nd gear, a half click up will put you into neutral.
+Then lightly shift a half-click up into neutral.
+A full click up from 1st gear will put you into 2nd gear, and a half click up will put you into neutral.

 Start Driving From Neutral

 This is the part that everyone gets hung up on, I know I did when I first learned.
-It’s really not that hard once you get the hang of it though, it takes some practice.
+It’s not that hard once you get the hang of it though, it takes some practice.
 Don’t let yourself get discouraged too easily and you’ll be just fine.

-Start off by being in neutral with the engine running.
+Start by being in neutral with the engine running.
 Pull in the clutch lever and hold it in.
 Now shift into 1st gear by pressing down on the shifter with your foot.
 To start accelerating, you need to give it some gas with the throttle while you slowly let out the clutch.
 You have to do these at the same time, that’s what usually gets people.

-When you feel the clutch engage, the quad will start to move forward and you can let go of the clutch all together.
+When you feel the clutch engage, the quad will start to move forward and you can let go of the clutch altogether.
 You’re now in 1st gear moving forward.
 Be careful though, if you come to a stop without pulling the clutch back in, or getting back into neutral, the ATV will stall.

 It may help to just practice getting the quad moving in 1st gear using the clutch and throttle for a bit.
 Every quad is a little different so it’s hard to say how much throttle to give, and how far to let the clutch out before it grabs.
-A good starting point though is to try about half throttle, and let the clutch out slowly until you get a good feel for it.
+A good starting point though is to try about half throttle and let the clutch out slowly until you get a good feel for it.If you keep stalling your engine, you’re either not giving enough gas or you’re letting the clutch out too quickly.
+If the front end lifts on you, you’re probably giving it too much throttle when you let the clutch out.
+It may take patience to get the hang of it, but just take it easy and practice.

 Shifting Through Gears

 Once you’ve got the ‘start driving’ part down you’ll want to go faster.
 Luckily this isn’t as hard as getting the quad moving in the first place.
 To shift up a gear you want to be about 75% or more of the rpm range for your engine.
-You typically want to shift up in the higher rpm ranges or you will just bog down the engine.
-For example, being in 4th gear but only going 5mph will give you no power, and you might even stall.

 Shift Up